It’s hard to have a debt-free or frugal Christmas.

 Since we homeschool, I don’t think much about teacher gifts, but my kids want to give a little something to the music teachers and gymnastics instructor.
 I love their hearts.
 They picked out greeting cards to hold gift cards and wrote out a note for their teachers.

-Since we’re far from family, we’ve found it easier for years just to send gift cards.
-I never know what they want, anyway.
+Since we’re far from family, we found it easier for years just to send gift cards.
+I never knew what they want, anyway.
+We’ve recently decided to forego even that.

-But, man, those gift cards add up – and some even have activation fees!
-And greeting cards are $4-$5 or more!
+Those gift cards add up – and some even have activation fees!
+And greeting cards are $5 or more!

-We don’t send out Christmas cards anymore.
-We don’t purchase boxed holiday cards or send away for photo collage cards.
+We don’t send out stacks of Christmas cards.
+We don’t purchase boxed holiday cards or photo collage cards.
 It’s just a waste.
-We keep in touch with friends and family on Facebook and I sent out a greeting there.
+I loathe the braggy holiday newsletter.
+We keep in touch with friends and family on Facebook and I send out a greeting there.

-I continue to look for ways to reduce my overwhelm.
+I continue to look for ways to reduce my overwhelm and stay debt-free.